The Apple Watch 8 should come out this fall, possibly with new features, multiple models and other upgrades compared to

 Apple has announced a new version of the best smartwatch every year since the launch of the original.
 So there's a good chance the company is planning a follow up to the Apple Watch 7.
 We haven't seen any major leaks like we have for the iPhone 14, but a few rumors and tips are starting to surface.

 For all we know, Apple is still planning the flat-edged redesign many people anticipated for the Apple Watch 7.
 It could also bring a new health sensor to the Apple Watch 8, since the Apple Watch 7 vs. Apple Watch 6's hardware didn't introduce much in terms of wellness.

-If you're curious about what lies ahead, these early Apple Watch 8 rumors (and watchOS 9 rumors) worth putting on your radar.
+If you're curious about what lies ahead, these early Apple Watch 8 rumors (and watchOS 9 information) worth putting on your radar.
 Be sure to bookmark this page for the latest updates on the possible Apple Watch 8 price and release date, expected features and more.
+And also take a look at what watchOS 9 tells us about Apple Watch 8.